Pinocchio

 The inciting incident occurs at 15 minutes when Pinocchio comes to life, walking and talking, disrupting Geppetto's quiet existence and giving him the son he always wanted, though in unpredictable wooden form..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Pinocchio chooses to follow the Fox and Cat instead of going to school, actively deciding to abandon his father's wishes and enter a world of temptation and deception., moving from reaction to action.
+This illustrates the protagonist's commitment to Pinocchio chooses to follow the Fox and Cat instead of going to school, actively deciding to abandon his father's wishes and enter a world of temptation and deception., moving from reaction to action.

 The Collapse moment at 93 minutes (75% through) represents the emotional nadir.
-Here, Pinocchio transforms into a donkey on Pleasure Island, the physical manifestation of his moral degradation - a "death" of his chance to become a real boy and the ultimate consequence of his choices., illustrates the protagonist at their lowest point.
+Here, Pinocchio transforms into a donkey on Pleasure Island, the physical manifestation of his moral degradation - a "death" of his chance to become a real boy and the ultimate consequence of his choices., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 99 minutes initiates the final act resolution at 80% of the runtime.
 Pinocchio chooses to risk his life to save Geppetto, diving into the sea to find him - the first truly brave, truthful, and unselfish act, synthesizing all he has learned., demonstrating the transformation achieved throughout the journey.